 Often, a Veteran will receive VA compensation for gout based on secondary service connection.

-Secondary service connection occurs when a primary service-connected disability causes another disability.
+Secondary service connection occurs when a primary service-connected disability or medication for that disability causes another disability.
 Since the new disability was caused by a service-connected condition, you are entitled to disability benefits on a secondary basis.

 For example, let’s say your military service caused hypertension (high blood pressure).
 So, you get your hypertension service connected.
 Later, you develop gout due to your hypertension.
 You can then file a claim to receive disability benefits for gout secondary to your service-connected hypertension.